DipFlip/markdown-to-confluence/README.md

 - Handles image uploads.
 - Converts Markdown links and headings to Confluence format.
 - Supports nested folders by creating parent pages for each folder.
+- Takes #tags and adds as confluence labels.

 ## Prerequisites